 Right click the cache in Cache Explorer and select Apply Configuration option.

-This command creates a local cache of size 1024MB on test1 node.
+- This will create local cache of size 1024MB on test1 node.
 Here, instead of 1024, any size can be mentioned.

 Out of Memory Problem